 My research interests are in the areas of the sociology of education and family studies, and in social policy.
 They fall into three strands:

-I am beginning work on a new project funded by the British Academy/Leverhulme Small Research Grants scheme (£4,222 awarded March 2016 – September 2017) on nursery schools and early years education policy in England.
+I am working on a project funded by the British Academy/Leverhulme Small Research Grants scheme (£4,222 awarded March 2016 – September 2017) on nursery schools and early years education policy in England.

 I am continuing work in the area of sexuality education, homophobic, biphobic and transphobic bullying in schools, and the experiences of LGBTQ teachers.
-Together with the RSE Hub I hosted a symposium in July 2015 looking at how research in sexuality, relationships and sex education can translate into practice in relation to the framework of the Fifteen Domains of Healthy Sexual Development (McKee et al, 2010).
-This event was part-funded by the Gender and Education Association.
+Together with the RSE Hub I have hosted two symposiums (in 2015 and 2017) looking at how research in sexuality, relationships and sex education can translate into practice in relation to the framework of the Fifteen Domains of Healthy Sexual Development (McKee et al, 2010).

 My research has also examined young motherhood and parenting policies, in particular focusing on New Labour’s Teenage Pregnancy Strategy.
 My doctoral work on young mothers and education was funded by the Economic and Social Research Council.